 Talk about your ministry impact in 2019, share stories of life change, and review your ministry plan goals for the new year.
 Be sure to include pictures, videos, and other visual media as you are able.
-Some people are more visual and concrete in their thinking while other may be conceptual and cerebral.
+Some people are more visual and concrete in their thinking while others may be conceptual and cerebral.
 One is not better than the other.
 It’s just something to be mindful of as you plan your communication efforts.

-And don’t just say it once.
+Don’t just say it once.
 Use social media, email, direct mail, and video to capture these impact moments and life change stories, so you can share them again and again.
 A side benefit is that you’ll equip every person in the pew to share what God is doing in your church with people in their sphere of influence.

 Step Two: Make recurring giving a priority this year.

 I know this doesn’t sound inspirational, but this step will make it easier for people to be faithful in their giving whether or not they are able to attend weekend services.
-Statistics continue to reinforce that attending weekend services is growing more intermittent, even among the most faithful.
+Statistics continue to reinforce that attending weekend services are growing more intermittent, even among the most faithful.
 The recurring giving option fits the lifestyle so many are adopting and, most importantly, is consistent with how people are paid—electronically.

 There are many ways to accomplish this and many great tools available.
-And if your church still uses offering envelopes, you can even add a box to check that says, “I give online!” to ensure everyone can still participate in the offertory experience.
+If your church still uses offering envelopes, you can even add a box to check that says, “I give online!” to ensure everyone can still participate in the offertory experience.
 A side benefit for the church is more predictable cash flow that allows for better ministry planning.

 Everyone wins when recurring giving is a priority.